intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Orca/Overview/distributed-tuning.md

     return torch.optim.Adam(model.parameters(), lr=config["lr"])
 ```

-Note that the input optimizer for Pytorch `AutoEstimator` could be a *Optimizer Creator Function* or a string, which is the name of Pytorch Optimizer.
+Note that the `optimizer` argument in Pytorch `AutoEstimator` constructor could be a *Optimizer Creator Function* or a string, which is the name of Pytorch Optimizer.
 The above *Optimizer Creator Function* has the same functionality with "Adam".

 #### **2.4 Create and Fit Pytorch AutoEstimator**
 User could create a Pytorch `AutoEstimator` as below.